dsdbagui/Analytics/README.md

 As an experienced Data Base Administrator and Data Analyst, I combine analytical skills, the ability to work in team environments, and attention to detail.
 Having spent the last years studying Artificial intelligence and data analysis.
 I developed critical thinking and problem-solving skills.
 My credentials include a Graduation in Physics from the Universidade Federal de Minas Gerais (UFMG), and Graduation in Mechanical Engineering from the Centro Federal de Educação Tecnológica de Minas Gerais (CEFET-MG).

-**Background in:** Python, Machine Learning, MySQL, SQL Server, Educational Robotic and Video Maker.
+**Background in:** Python, Machine Learning, MySQL, SQL Server, AWS, GCP, Educational Robotic.

 **Links:**
 * [LinkedIn](https://www.linkedin.com/in/guilherme-nazareth/)